 Switzerland concerned by escalation of violence in Lebanon

-Switzerland concerned by the escalation in Lebanon
+Listening: Switzerland concerned by escalation of violence in Lebanon

 Switzerland is "deeply concerned" by the escalating violence in Lebanon.
 On Tuesday, the Swiss foreign ministry called on all parties to cease hostilities immediately.
 No injuries have been reported among the 1,200 Swiss nationals in the country.